AAIMC-OC/aaimc-oc.github.io/index.md

 # Welcome to AAIMC-OC

-The Artificial Intelligence and Molecular Classification of Ovarian Cancer (AAIMC-OC) consortium is an international collaboration dedicated to advancing ovarian cancer research through AI-driven molecular classification.
+Application of AI defined Molecular Classifications in Ovarian Cancer (AAIMC-OC) consortium is an international collaboration dedicated to advancing ovarian cancer research through AI-driven molecular classification.

 ## Latest Updates